Bjavillo1059/My-Code-Quiz/README.md

         - The choices the user makes for answers will be compared to the list of rightAnswers
             - score a point for right answers
             - will deduct time for wrong answers (deducted time is 7 seconds)
+        - When answering all questions are complete
+            - window prompt for entering initials
+            - initials and score will be stored in localStorage
+        - Window prompt compliance
+            - initials will populate in the "View Score" block
+            - score will populate in the "View Score" block
+            - "Game Over" will display and an image of Game Over will pop up

+    *!citing of structure source and compare function added in comments on js page!*